ssb22/adjuster/README.md

 `--no-read-rules`
  : Cancels any earlier `--read-rules` option in Makefile variables etc

-`-J`, `--rules-json`
- : Use JSON instead of a binary format for rulesFile

-`--no-rules-json`
- : Cancels any earlier `--rules-json` option in Makefile variables etc

 `-E`, `--newlines-reset`
  : Have the annotator reset its state on every newline byte.
 By default newlines do not affect state such as whether a space is required before the next word, so that if the annotator is used with Web Adjuster's htmlText option (which defaults to using newline separators) the spacing should be handled sensibly when there is HTML markup in mid-sentence.